microsoft/psi/topics/Overview.Audio.md

 ## Basic Components

 Basic audio capabilities are provided by the following components in the `Microsoft.Psi.Audio namespace`:
-- `AudioSource` - Captures audio from an audio recording device.
+- `AudioCapture` - Captures audio from an audio recording device.
 - `AudioPlayer` - Plays back audio on an audio playback device.
 - `AudioResampler` - Resamples an audio stream (Windows only).
 - `WaveFileAudioSource` - Reads audio from a wave file.